gotcha84/lightshade/README.md

 (See full project specifications here: http://ivl.calit2.net/wiki/index.php/Project4Fall13)

 Renders white objects (some from given .obj files) with a specified material and 3 lights.
 Objects can also be rotated and scaled using the mouse.
 Freeze mode will enable the mouse to rotate and scale the light sources instead of the object.
+Upon pressing '5', the GLSL vertex and fragment shaders will be toggled, causing some vertices to change and some triangles to change color.
+See below for full specs.
 Objects can also be translated, rotated, and scaled using keyboard keys as in cube.

 Objects:
 * F1: cube